 Tap Primary – Grade 1

 Modern leotard with black footless tights.
-Have have provided a few black circular skirts.
+I have provided a few black circular skirts.
 Taps shoes must have elastic in them- no laces.
 Hair: As for Modern

 Grips, pins, minimum of 4 hair elastics and bun nets all the same colour as your child’s hair.
 Comb, brush, hairspray/ hair gel.